 This type of canine cancer is most commonly found in older male dogs.
 Breeds known to be predisposed to this type of cancer include the rough collie, Staffordshire bull terrier, Belgian shepherd dog and chow chow.

-This form of cancer affects male dogs and involves tumors that form on the tesicles.
+Testicular cancer affects male dogs and involves tumors that form on the testicles.
 Testicular tumors most commonly affect intact (unneutered) dogs over the age of 10.
 However, they can affect intact dogs of any age, particularly those with undescended testicles, a condition known as cryptorchidism.

-Breeds known to be predisposed to the condition include Afghan hound, boxer, collies, German shepherd, maltese, shetland sheepdog and Weimaraner.
+Breeds known to be predisposed to the condition include Afghan hounds, boxers, collies, German shepherds, Maltese, Shetland sheepdogs and Weimaraners.

 Fortunately, thyroid cancer is relatively uncommon in dogs, however, beagles, boxers and golden retrievers between the ages of 9 and 11 are known to be at higher risk.